JohnnyChen1113/sppIDer_NG/README.md

 2. we will provide new classify strategies, to improve the performance and new functions!
 3. add download function, you can download reference data from NCBI easy and fast!
 4. add sppIDer_TGS to bioconda channel for easy installation.
+5. replace .sam format output with .bam format to reduce file size of mapping output, and also rewrite the parseSam.py with pysam, and renamed to parseBam.py.